 What to record

 Detailed instructions on what to demonstrate in your pre-test video are included in the second part of this document and in the step-by-step video scripts for each belt at the end of this document.
-There will be 2 sections in your video if you are testing for Purple Belt or Blue Belt, and 3 sections if you are testing for Brown Belt or higher, as follows:
+There will be 1 section in your video if you are testing for Green Belt, 2 sections in your video if you are testing for Purple Belt or Blue Belt, and 3 sections if you are testing for Brown Belt or higher, as follows:

-· Tang Soo Do Techniques (Testing for Purple and higher)
+· Tang Soo Do Techniques (Testing for Green and higher)

 · Kenpo Master Form (Testing for Purple and higher)

 · Jujitsu Escapes (Testing for Brown and higher)